"They are a disgrace to our country," Trump said at a press conference on Friday evening, addressing the Supreme Court judges who ruled against him.

 Declared a state of economic emergency

-Tariffs are actually supposed to be decided by the US Congress, but Trump has argued that he had the power to impose tariffs based on what he considered to be an economic emergency.
+Tariffs are actually supposed to be decided by the US Congress, but Trump has argued that he had the power to decide on tariffs based on what he considered to be an economic emergency.

-Conservative Supreme Court Justice Brett Kavanaugh, appointed by Trump in 2018, was one of three who opposed the annulment.
+Conservative Supreme Court Justice Brett Kavanaugh, appointed by Trump in 2018, was one of three who opposed an annulment.

-"The tariffs that exist can be considered either reasonable or unreasonable from a purely political perspective.
-But in terms of legal text, history and precedent, they are clearly compatible with the legislation," he wrote in an opinion included in the decision document.
+"The tariffs that exist can be considered both reasonable or unreasonable from a purely political perspective.
+But in terms of legal text, history and precedent, they are clearly compatible with the legislation," he wrote in a comment included with the decision.

-Kavanaugh said that what the court has effectively decided is that Trump figuratively filled out the wrong form to enforce his tariff policy.
+Kavanaugh said the court effectively decided that Trump figuratively filled out the wrong form to enforce his tariff policy.

-The White House has previously stated that it will use other tools if the Supreme Court makes a decision that is negative for the administration.
+The White House has previously stated that it will use other tools if the Supreme Court rules against the administration.
 However, these tools are usually more cumbersome or limited in nature compared to the president's emergency powers, according to Bloomberg.

 There have been demands from American companies involved in imports for a refund of the customs duties they have been forced to pay, but the Supreme Court has not taken a position on this issue.
-If this were to become a reality, it could be the equivalent of up to 1.5 trillion kronor that would have to be paid back.
+If this were to become a reality, it could amount to as much as 1.5 trillion kronor in repayments.